cometbft/cometbft/spec/abci/abci++_app_requirements.md

     - (b) there exists a time *t<sub>stable</sub>* in *p*'s execution such that *&#172; OK(CheckTxCode<sub>tx,p,t</sub>)* for all *t > t<sub>stable</sub>*.

-Requirement 13 has two main conditions.
+Requirement 13 has two conditions.
 The implementation of `CheckTx` must fulfill at least one of them.
 Condition (a) mandates that `CheckTx` on a transaction never changes its result, in other words, that the checks implemented are stateless (e.g., well-formedness, signature verification).
 Condition (b) states that, if the transaction stays in the mempool long enough, it will eventually fail